Quickstart ARC: towards distributed computing in a few minutes - token edition

 It can take some minutes after the setup for everything to be fine, so if you see status: critical

-wait a little while (~1 minute) and check again.
+wait ca 1 minute and check again.

 Step 10.
 Submit a job and check that it is running